 COVID-19 Risk Dial Remains in Red Position

-- For at least the next three to four weeks, limit interactions outside the home by traveling only to work or school, to buy food or get medical care, or to get tested or vaccinated.
+- Limit interactions outside the home by traveling only to work or school, to buy food or get medical care, or to get tested or vaccinated.

 - Get vaccinated or boosted now.

-- Avoid crowds, and don’t attend big events such as concerts and athletic events.
-If you choose to take the risk, wear a mask.
+- Avoid crowds, and don’t attend big events such as concerts and athletic competitions.

 - Get tested if you have COVID-19 symptoms which can be similar to cold or flu symptoms.